|

 Note: You’ll find the complete list of ingredients, along with their exact measurements, in the printable recipe card at the bottom of this post.

-How to Make Slow Cooker Chicken Curry Recipe
+Step-by-Step: How I Make Slow Cooker Chicken Curry Recipe

-Step 1: Prep the Veggies and Layer Your Slow Cooker
+Step 1: Prepping the Veggies & Layering Your Slow Cooker

-Step 2: Spice Rub and Sear the Chicken
+Step 2: Spice Rub & Sear Your Chicken

 💡